AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/use-boards-page.md

 On the dashboard you can do the following for boards and <span class="preview">collections</span>:

 * Archive a board (collections can't be archived)
-* Filter the list
+* Filter the boards list
-* Sort the list by board/collection name or date modified
+* Sort the boards list by board name or date modified
 * Search for a board or collection
 * Delete a board or collection